Top 50 for Marketing in the QS World University Rankings by Subject 2024

 MSc Marketing/MSc Digital and Social Media Marketing

-2:2 Hons degree (UK or equivalent) in any subject (except Marketing).
-One or two 'taster' Marketing modules may be acceptable.
+2:2 Hons degree (UK or equivalent) in any subject discipline including business and management related subjects (applicants with prior academic and/or work experience in Marketing will be considered on an individual basis).
 Marks should be consistently at 2:2 level throughout your undergraduate studies, with all marks at least pass level.

 If you have studied outside of the UK, we would advise you to check our list of international qualifications before submitting your application.